 Aggressive cost-cutting can hurt the growth metrics that drive valuation.
 If you’re planning to raise again, consider how your decisions affect investor perception. - Failing to model multiple scenarios

 Single-scenario planning creates blind spots.
 Building best-case, base-case, and worst-case projections prepares you for different outcomes.
+It’s also essential to track net cash burned in each scenario to understand your company’s cash consumption over time and make informed decisions.

 KPIs to track for sustainable startup burn rate management